FishlandicFishy/patchwork-birb/patchwork-birb.md

   each player should have exactly 1 character card.
 * Every round, when it is a player's turn, they must draw a card so they have two cards to choose from.
 They then have to play one of the two cards on the *ma pi jaki anpa*.
-* After all turns are over, the game switches to Part II, then to The Bigger Picture™, where a time limit of 30 minutes is set for each The Bigger Picture round.
+* After ten rounds in Part I, the game switches to Part II, then to The Bigger Picture™, where a time limit of 30 minutes is set for each The Bigger Picture round.
 * After Part III, a round of Obvious Furbait is conducted before going back to Part I.